robertoman37/robertoman37.github.io/history/notes/Unit-8.md

 * **After WWI, many nations were struggling to rebuild**
     * A global depression in the 1930s led to high unemployment and a sense of desperation in Europe
     * The Treaty of Versailles created bitterness among many nations

+### Totalitarian Leaders
-* In this climate of post war uncertainty, nationalism increased and citizens turned to totalitarian dictators to rule the nation:
+* **In this climate of post war uncertainty, nationalism increased and citizens turned to totalitarian dictators to rule the nation:**
     * Francisco Franco
         * Spain
     * Adolf Hitler